 That freedom will only be found in the unity reflected in love and respect for each other, regardless of our race or creeds.
 But as long as politicians succeed in dividing Americans by race, there will be no peace.
 That divisive strategy is the real “systemic racism” in America, and they defile King’s legacy.

 A remarkable illustration of the divisive revisionist history promoted by the Left today is the contrast between the lives and actions of two black men: William Harvey Carney and Colin Rand Kaepernick.
 Their response to our American flag is separated by 150 years, and by the revisionist desecration of our legacy of Liberty under that flag.

 William Carney was born into slavery in Norfolk, Virginia, in 1840.
-It is believed he made his way to freedom by way of the Underground Railroad and was able to join his father in Massachusetts.
+His father escaped to the North on the Underground Railroad and accumulated enough money in Massachusetts to purchase the freedom of his family.
 In March of 1863, 23-year-old Carney joined the 54th Massachusetts Volunteer Infantry.
 The 54th was the second, but most famous, infantry regiment composed of black Americans, as authorized by Abraham Lincoln’s Emancipation Proclamation.
 Just four months later, Carney would find himself in pitched battle.